25 Surprising Grilling Facts You Haven’t Heard 10 Times Before

 $39.99 for six

 If you keep putting off cleaning the inside of your grill, there’s no need to worry; in fact, you can completely scratch it off your chore list.
 The smoky residue seasons and flavors your grill.
 So, go ahead and let it be.
 Cooking with spices instead of heavy oils will make cleaning up your grill much easier.
 The Fit Cook Spice Set makes it easy to conjure up flavors like Southern Creole and Green Chile Lime.
 They’re keto-friendly, grain-free, gluten-free, and absolutely delicious.
-Here are more household chores that are a waste of time.

 Some grilling methods are healthier than others